-Seventh graders have the opportunity to explore and appreciate the diversity of dance during a six week class.
-Students develop this art through observation, participation and individual interpretation.
-Dance encourages each student to explore their own skills through a variety of movements.
-Students perform during Chapel.
+Grade 7 students have the opportunity to explore and appreciate the diversity of dance through observation, participation, and individual interpretation.
+During this six-week class, students are encouraged to explore their own skills through a variety of movements, and they may perform during Chapel.

 Students who have already studied strings in Lower School or through private instruction may become members of the fifth-grade strings ensemble.

-Fifth grade students are introduced to a course in Exploratory Art and may continue on to Art 5.
+Grade 5 students are introduced to a course in Exploratory Art and may continue onto Art 5.
 They study elements of visual arts and develop an understanding of drawing and painting.